 (!)
-IMPORTANT RAID 5 and RAID 6 disk groups, which have parity disks, should be created using the "powers of 2" method to align properly.
+IMPORTANT RAID 5 and RAID 6 disk groups, which have parity disks, should be created using the power of 2 best practice to align properly.
 Failure to follow this method can result in significant degradation of sequential write performance.
+The power of 2 best practice pertains to HDD disk groups.

 RAID 5 disk groups should be created using 3, 5, or 9 disks.
 RAID 6 disk groups should be created using 4, 6, or 10 disks.